marcelky/CucumberAndSeleniumTests/README.md

 tests steps.
 POM design pattern recommend never include any assertion in the webpage class, in order to separate the webpage interface from test execution.

+Additional best practices:
+- Use Webdrivermanager library to handle the different browsers, in this way ther is no need to set path of browsers as resources
+- Avoid use Implicit Wait, because turn each test execution slow
+- Reduce comments along the code it goes against the good practice of clean code

 # Environment
 This project was executed in Windows 10 environemt.